 It’s great to know that your company want’s to hit a revenue goal of x million this year, and if you are Jane or John on the BD team; how does that translate for you ?
 What do you need to do to deliver in your specific region?

-Hire Great Leaders Whom You Develop
+Hire Great Leaders and Develop Them

 One of the most common reasons people leave organisations is because of the relationship with their manager.
 We covered this in depth here.
 In addition, high performing teams will always have a focused and inspirational manager at the helm.